 Strike Graph comes preloaded with the controls you need based on your risk assessment.
 Use them as is or customize them for your company’s unique context.

-Our dashboard gives you peace of mind that you’re maintaining your company's CCPA compliance with automatic notifications and status updates.
+Our dashboard gives you peace of mind that you’re maintaining your company's CPRA / CCPA compliance with automatic notifications and status updates.